ronnyml/snowplow-wiki/technical-documentation/1-trackers/php-tracker/PHP-Tracker.md

 <a name="curl-emitter" />
 ### 4.3 Curl

-The Curl Emitter allows us to have the closest thing to native asynchronous Requests in PHP.
+The Curl Emitter allows us to have the closest thing to native asynchronous Requests in php.
 The curl emitter uses the `curl_multi_init` resource which allows us to send any amount of Requests asynchronously.
 This garners quite a performance gain over the sync and socket emitters as we can now send more than one Request at a time.

 On top of this we are also using a modified version of this **[Rolling Curl library][rolling-curl]** for the actual sending of the curl requests.
 This allows for a more efficient implementation of asynchronous curl requests as we can now not only have multiple requests sending at the same time, but as soon as one is done a new request is started.